 There are two ways of removing a cherry eye.

 One way is to numb the eye and actually have it removed while they are put under of course but this way could cause dry eye because you are simply removing the gland that produces tear production.
-If it does cause dry eye you would have to put either eye drops or ointment in the eye for their rest of the dogs life.
+If it does cause dry eye you would have to put either eye drops or ointment in the eye for their rest of the dog’s life.
 This is the cheaper route but dry eye is a possibility.

 Depending on your geographic location ointment per month can cost $50.00 on up

 The other way is to repair it by tucking it back in surgically.
-This has a cost associated to it that his much higher than the removal cost, but the possibility of dry eye is not there.
+This has a cost associated with it that his much higher than the removal cost, but the possibility of dry eye is not there.
 The vet creates a pocket behind the eyelid where the tear gland can be tucked away, the gland is put inside the pocket, and the pocket is sutured closed.
 Another common technique is to anchor the gland in place with a stitch to the back of the eye socket.
-With either of these methods, the gland remains intact and can continue to produce tears. they say that it will not pop out again, for the most part they are right but in some cases I have seen they have popped out next to where the cherry eye popped out before.
+With either of these methods, the gland remains intact and can continue to produce tears. they say that it will not pop out again, for the most part, they are right but in some cases, I have seen they have popped out next to where the cherry eye popped out before.

-Some times prior to repair or removal you may be asked to put an ointment in the pups eye such as Vetroploycin HC to reduce inflammation so the puppy will have a better outcome with the removal or repair of the cherry eye.
+Some times prior to repair or removal you may be asked to put an ointment in the pups’ eye such as Vetroploycin HC to reduce inflammation so the puppy will have a better outcome with the removal or repair of the cherry eye.

-Also your puppy may go home an Elizabethan collar, E-Collar, Buster collars or pet cone,(sometimes humorously called a pet lamp-shade, pet radar dish, dog-saver, or cone of shame) is a protective medical device worn by an animal, usually a cat or dog.
+Also, your puppy may go home an Elizabethan collar, E-Collar, Buster collars or pet cone,(sometimes humorously called a pet lamp-shade, pet radar dish, dog-saver, or cone of shame) is a protective medical device worn by an animal, usually a cat or dog.